sparshsah/foggy-demo/demo/ml/musings.md

 ## Point: Bias-Variance Tradeoff

-Regularization or early stopping can help with permitting a complex (low-bias, high-variance) model architecture without leading to overfitting.
+Regularization or early stopping can help
+* With permitting a complex (low-bias, high-variance) model architecture
+* Without leading to overfitting.

 ## Counterpoint: Double-Descent Curve

 We can have "salutary overparameterization" or "benign overfitting" / "benign interpolation".
-Even in plain-vanilla linear regression (just using the pseudoinverse to make the solution defined)!
+* Even in plain-vanilla linear regression (just using the pseudoinverse to make the solution defined, which corresponds to choosing the minimum-norm interpolating solution)!
-But especially in deep learning.
+* But especially in deep learning.

 ## Ensemble Methods